As a Relationship Manager at the Skills and Education Group, I look after our customers in the following areas:

 How do I apply?

 The first point of contact should be the college where you would like to study.
-Skills and Education Group Access works with a wide range of Centres who offer a variety of diplomas.
+Skills and Education Group Access works with a wide range of Providers who offer a variety of diplomas.

 What support will I get?